-The Department of Political Affairs currently provides staff assistance and guidance to the Personal Envoy of the Secretary-General for Western Sahara, Horst Köhler, to continue the search for a negotiated settlement under UN auspices.Mr.
+The Department of Political Affairs currently provides staff assistance and guidance to the Personal Envoy of the Secretary-General for Western Sahara, Horst Koehler, to continue the search for a negotiated settlement under UN auspices.Mr.
 Koehler was appointed on 16 August 2017.
 Mr. Koehler was appointed on 16 August 2017.

-MINURSO was deployed in 1991 to oversee a cease-fire and a UN settlement plan; however disagreements between the two parties prevented the holding of the anticipated referendum on the territory’s future.
+MINURSO was deployed in 1991 to oversee a cease-fire and a UN settlement plan; however, disagreements between the two parties prevented the holding of the anticipated referendum on the territory’s future.
 A revised settlement plan proposed by the United Nations after seven years of diplomatic consultations was rejected by one of the parties in 2004.